VenturaNotes/Knowledge/- Topics/Asynchronous Transfer Mode.md

 - (2) (automated teller machine) A computer-controlled device that dispenses cash, and may provide other services, to customers who identify themselves with a pin.
 ## Source[^6]
 - Asynchronous transfer mode (ATM) is a telecommunication network standard that supports voice, video, and data transfer between networks.
 ATM uses hardware switches instead of software to establish a connection that flows data from source to destination.
 ATM has lost traction as Next-Generation Networks, which support wireless and mobile transfers, gain popularity.
+## Source[^7]
+- (ATM) A set of connection-based communications protocols characterized by the use of small (48-byte payload) packets, with routes set up in advance of any transmission of data.
+This minimizes the size of the packet headers and provides guaranteed 'quality of service', suitable for multimedia communications.
 ## References

 [^1]: https://www.computerhope.com/jargon/a/atm.htm